pemtajo/badge-readme/README.md

 ## Prep Work

 1. You need to update the markdown file(.md) with 2 comments.
 You can refer [here](#update-your-readme) for updating it.

-2. **OPTIONAL** You'll need a GitHub API Token with `repo` scope from [here](https://github.com/settings/tokens) if you're running the action not in your Profile Repository
-   - You can use [this](#other-repository-not-profile) example to work it out
-3. You can follow either of the Two Examples according to your needs to get started with.
+2. You can follow either of the Two Examples according to your needs to get started with.

 ## Update your Readme